CRED1/devops_proj/README.md

 # devops_proj
-This project is intended automate the provisioning, configuring and deploying of simple HTMl web application using Terraform, Ansible and Jenkins.
+This project is intended to automate the provisioning, configuring and deploying of simple HTML web application using Terraform, Ansible and Jenkins.

-In this project four ec2 instances will be provisioned with terreform.
+In this project four ec2 instances will be provisioned using terreform.